aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-effect/_index.md

 weight: 30
 url: /nodejs-java/shape-effect
 keywords: "Shape effect, PowerPoint presentation, Java, Aspose.Slides for Node.js via Java"
-description: "Apply effect to PowerPoint shape in Java"
+description: "Apply effect to PowerPoint shape in Javascript"
 ---

 While effects in PowerPoint can be used to make a shape stand out, they differ from [fills](/slides/java/shape-formatting/#gradient-fill) or outlines.
 Using PowerPoint effects, you can create convincing reflections on a shape, spread a shape's glow, etc.